federico-arias/federico-arias.github.io/content/about.md

 ## Social media

 If I stumble upon any interesting article, it'll probably end up on my [Twitter feed][1].
-Some of my knowledge of the above [StackOverflow][so].
+My learning path of all of the above is somehow documented in [StackOverflow][so].

-I also head a small foundation to foster **sustainable building practices** with the aim of strengthening community development, so you might find posts about both of these topics intertwined in my social media.
+I head a small foundation to foster **sustainable building practices** with the aim of strengthening community development, so you might find posts about both of these topics intertwined in my social media.